codeneuro/neurofinder/README.md

 ## explore the data and algorithms
 1. Go to [codeneuro notebooks](http://notebooks.codeneuro.org)
 2. Launch a notebook session and click on the neurofinder section
-3. Explore the notebooks to learn about data format and see example algorithm designs
+3. Explore the notebooks to learn about data format, run example algorithms, and see walk-throughs for writing custom algorithms.

 ## submit an algorithm
 1. Sign up for an account on github (if you don't already have one)